dalesgit/zettelkasten/Poetry/anniversary_memorare.md

 or made a connection with Jesus for the adults.
 Traditions and sentiment abound.

-The most important matter of Nicholas for me
+Nicholas for me is primarily
-Is that his day precedes Pearl Harbor Day.
+The day that precedes Pearl Harbor Day.
-A day living in infamy, a day from classroom lessons, Until one day I stood above the Arizona,
+A day living in infamy.
+A day for me just classroom lessons, until one day
+I stood above the Arizona.
+Then
-Then I stood in "active participation"
+I stood in "active participation" …

-"I was there"
+"I was there" wrote Ylvisaker.
+"I was there to hear your borning cry,
+I’ll be there when you are old."

+God breaking out in unexpected ways and places.